twanh/note-system/README.md

 optional arguments:
-  -h, --help            show this help message and exit --fix, -f             enables auto fixing for problems in the documents
+  -h, --help            show this help message and exit --fix, -f             enables auto fixing for problems in the documents --simple-errors       show the errors in a shorter/simpler way

 Disabled Errors:
   Using these flags you can disable checking for certain errors